Sundance Wicks

-Sundance "Sunny" Wicks is an American college basketball coach, currently the Head Coach of the University of Wisconsin-Green Bay Men's Basketball Team.
-Prior to that, he served 2 years as the head coach for the Missouri Western Men's Basketball Team.
-Wicks played at Northern State in college, then played in Sweden for the Södertälje Kings for one year, then spent eleven non-consecutive years as an assistant at four different colleges including Northern State, Colorado, Northern Illinois, and San Francisco.
-He also launched the Arizona Power Basketball Academy and worked as a skill-instructor and director from 2011 to 2015.
-Prior to that, he spent five months training NBA pre-draft prospects at the Impact Basketball Academy in Las Vegas.
-He trained athletes such as Kawhi Leonard, Marvin Bagley, Isaiah Thomas, Xavier Silas, and Alec Burks.
+Sundance "Sunny" Wicks (born August 9, 1980) is an American collegiate basketball coach, currently men's head coach at the University of Wyoming.
+He has also been the head coach for Green Bay, an assistant at Wyoming, and two years as the head coach for the Missouri Western Men's Basketball Team.
+Wicks spent eleven years as an assistant at four different colleges, including Northern State, Colorado, Northern Illinois, and San Francisco.
+Between early coaching stints, Wicks launched the Arizona Power Basketball Academy and worked as a skill-instructor and director from 2011 to 2015.
+He has trained notable NBA pre-draft prospects at the Impact Basketball Academy in Las Vegas, and worked with athletes such as Kawhi Leonard, Marvin Bagley, Isaiah Thomas, Xavier Silas, and Alec Burks.

-He is known for his outgoing personality, his comical metaphors, and his ability to "Bring the Juice."
+Early life

+Wicks is the oldest of three children born to Mark and Barbara (Barb) Wicks in Gillette, Wyoming, and has athletic lineage on both sides of his family.
+Mark played football at Washington State from 1961–64 and one season with the New Orleans Saints.
+Mark Wicks is a member of the Cougars' Hall of Fame.
+Barb played volleyball at Black Hills State in Spearfish, South Dakota, and was on the rodeo team.